syrico/Data-Engineering-ETL-Pipeline/README.md

 ## Milstone
 * Connect Database postgresql windows 10 from WSL
-* Display the 5 country/genre-film who the most rent every-day(choose one)
+* Display the 5 country/genre-film who the most rent(accumulate) and display every-day(choose one)
 * *hint* Create data-bulk before this day and count based payement_id to get the amount of customer/country/genre-film

 ## Setup Database Postgre SQL